Fourth Charlbury Children’s Bike Rally round Charlbury’s five churches and the First Charlbury Children’s Bike Gymkhana and School Picnic

 Risk Assessment and Instructions

-The route is through the streets of Charlbury on a busy day with increased volumes of cars and pedestrians because of the Farmers’ Market.
-The surface on the roads is not great and there are potholes especially on Church Lane.
-These are residential streets and there are many parked cars.
+Care will be needed throughout.
+The route is on the streets of Charlbury on a busy day with extra cars and pedestrians because of the Farmers’ Market.
+The surface on the roads is not great, and there are potholes especially on Church Lane.
+The streets are residential and there are many parked cars.

-There will be stewards at the junctions and warning signs for cars, but parents are responsible for their children’s safety.
+There will be marshals at the junctions and warning signs for cars, but parents are responsible for their children’s safety.